A Microscopic Derivation of the Time-Dependent Hartree-Fock Equation with Coulomb Two-Body Interaction: Introduction

 where the $N$-particle Hamiltonian $H_N$ is defined by

-Here, $h_i$ is a one-particle Hamiltonian acting on the $i$'th particle, typically of the form $h_i = -\Delta_i + v(x_i)$, where $\Delta$ is the three-dimensional Laplacian and $v$ is some external potential; $w$ is the interaction potential.
-Under the assumptions on $v$ and $w$ we make below, it is easy to see that $H_N$ is a well-defined self-adjoint operator with domain $\bigwedge^N \HH^2(\R^3)$.
+Here, $h_i$ is a one-particle Hamiltonian acting on the coordinate $x_i$, typically of the form $h_i = -\Delta_i + v(x_i)$, where $\Delta$ is the three-dimensional Laplacian and $v$ is some external potential; $w$ is the interaction potential.
+Under the assumptions on $v$ and $w$ we make below, it is easy to see that $H_N$ is a well-defined self-adjoint operator with domain $\bigwedge^N H^2(\R^3)$.

 We briefly sketch our main result.
 Consider a sequence of $N$ orthonormal orbitals $\varphi_1, \dots, \varphi_N$, where $\varphi_i$ is a one-particle wave function.
 This defines an $N$-particle fermionic state through the Slater determinant